wodanaz/adaptiPhy/application/sars_cov_2.md

-# A markdown pipeline of my analysis of selection using SARS-CoV-2 as a reference species
+# A markdown pipeline to run an analysis of selection using SARS-CoV-2 as a reference species

 First, I downloaded the current genomes alignment from the NCBI